FabioChiodini/ProjectSpawnSwarmtc/README.md

 - Receiver Instance
 - Consul

-After getting the setup details from etcd it tests if the ports are open for the components listed and basically test the application.
+After getting the setup details from etcd it tests if the ports are open for the components listed and basically test the Honeypots application (parsing a curl output).

 ###How to launch: